WICG/webpackage/explainers/navigation-to-bundles.md

 Instead, imagine if we could bundle up a full website in a single resource file, so that the website could be shared via a SD card or over some p2p protocol, or could be retrieved from a fast cache or a nearby proxy.
 It would open up several interesting use cases.

-**Web Bundle** is a proposal that tries to achieve it.
-It’s a format that can represent a collection of HTTP resources, and therefore can represent one or multiple web pages (which typically consist of multiple resources, e.g. HTML, javascripts, images and styles) in a single file.
-It’s a part of [Web Packaging](https://github.com/WICG/webpackage) proposal and is also known as "**Bundled HTTP Exchanges** ([spec proposal](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html))."
+The **Web Bundles** proposal tries to achieve this.
+It’s a format that can represent a collection of HTTP resources, and therefore can represent one or multiple web pages in a single file, including their subresources like scripts, images and styles.
+It’s a part of the [Web Packaging](https://github.com/WICG/webpackage) project and is also known as "**Bundled HTTP Exchanges**" ([spec proposal](https://wicg.github.io/webpackage/draft-yasskin-wpack-bundled-exchanges.html)).

 This document explains how a Web Bundle can be a navigation target, so that a user can open a given Web Bundle in browsers (UAs) and navigate into the website represented by the Bundle.